On Sunday, October 18th join from 12-5pm us at our new location at Montgomery College, Rockville at 51 Mannakee Street!

-The World of Montgomery Festival at Westfield Wheaton on Sunday October 19th will celebrate the diverse cultural heritages which play an active role in the lives of Montgomery County residents and communities.
+The World of Montgomery Festival at Montgomery College on Sunday October 18th will celebrate the diverse cultural heritages which play an active role in the lives of Montgomery County residents and communities.
 The festival showcases this rich diversity through food, music, dance, traditional arts and hands-on projects for children and families.

 The festival also will include immersive exhibits focusing on four countries with some of the largest immigrant populations in Montgomery County: China, El Salvador, Ethiopia, and India.
 Each country will be showcased in a large tent with artifacts, photographs and demonstrations of traditional arts.
 The day will also feature a wide range of music, dance and cultural performances on two stages, and numerous hands-on activities for children and families and an international craft market.

 For more information, the latest updates, and more in-depth posts regarding World Of Montgomery performances, exhibits and activities, visit our KID Museum blog.

 Henna Art to be Featured at the World of Montgomery Festival

 The opportunity to see and experience traditional arts of different countries makes the World of Montgomery an event you won’t want to miss.
 This year, four countries will be highlighted: India, China, El Salvador, and Ethiopia.
 Each of these countries has unique traditional arts, some of which will be demonstrated right in your own backyard!

 The term “traditional arts” can be used interchangeably with “folk art.”
 It is art that is part of the culture of a group of people.
 Skills and knowledge are passed down from generation to generation through family members or from masters to apprentices.